UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 ### History

-### Version 2.4.11
+### Version 2.4.13

+* Improved test coverage for the Jira plugin.
+* Addressed and resolved Whitesource-reported vulnerabilities.
-* **Enhancement**: Added support for Team and Teamspace fields in plugin integrations.
-You can now configure during plugin integration.
+* Added support for Team and Teamspace fields in plugin integrations.
+These fields can now be configured during plugin setup and integration.
+* Upgraded the NPM Wrapper package to the latest supported version.

 ### Version 2.4.5